Mark Gertler (artist)

-Mark Gertler (9 December 1891 – 23 June 1939), born Marks Gertler, was a British painter of figure subjects, portraits and still-life.
+Mark Gertler (born Marks Gertler; 9 December 1891 – 23 June 1939) was a British painter of figure subjects, portraits and still-life.

 His early life and his relationship with Dora Carrington were the inspiration for Gilbert Cannan's novel Mendel.
 The characters of Loerke in D. H. Lawrence's Women in Love, and Gombauld in Aldous Huxley's Crome Yellow were based on him.

 Early life

 Marks Gertler was born on 9 December 1891 in Spitalfields, London, the youngest child of Polish Jewish immigrants, Louis Gertler and Kate "Golda" Berenbaum.
 He had four older siblings: Deborah (b.
 1881), Harry (b.
 1882), Sophie (b.
 1883) and Jacob "Jack" (b.
 1886).

 In 1892 his parents took the family to his mother's native city in Austrian Poland, Przemyśl, where they worked as innkeepers.
-Though Louis was popular with his customers, mainly Austrian soldiers, the inn was a failure.
-One night without telling anyone Louis simply left for America (c.1893) in search of work.
+Although Louis was popular with his customers, mainly Austrian soldiers, the inn was a failure.
+One night without telling anyone, Louis simply left for America (c.1893) in search of work.
 He eventually sent word to Golda telling her that once he was settled she was to bring the children to live with him there.
 However, this venture also failed and his family never joined him in America.

-Instead Louis returned to Britain, and had his family join him in London in 1896, when Marks' forename was anglicised as "Mark".
+Instead Louis returned to Britain, and his family joined him in London in 1896, when Marks' forename was anglicised as "Mark".